andreivisan/andreivisan.github.io/_posts/2015-10-29-android-epson-bluetooth-printer-connection.md

 ### Introduction

-In this post I will cover the steps to connect to any type of Bluetooth printer that is based on ESC/POS (Epson) protocol.
+In this post I will cover the steps to connect to any type of Bluetooth printer that is based on the ESC/POS (Epson) protocol.
 In the end we will have an app looking like the image bellow, that lists all the paired devices via the Bluetooth menu in the Settings.

 ![Bluetooth printer app](/public/images/bt_printer.png)